 What is SPA's Procedure for Processing Corporate Sponsored Clinical Trials?

 The SPA Contract Team is responsible for processing all incoming Clinical Trial Agreements for the University.
-The following procedure ensure timely and efficient processing of these contracts.
-This procedure outlines the responsibilities of the PI and/or Administrator, and SPA during the submission and negotiations processes.
+The following procedure ensures timely and efficient processing of these contracts.
+This procedure outlines the responsibilities of the PI and/or Administrator, and SPA during the submission and negotiation processes.

-- Administrator and/or PI enters a complete proposal into Evisions indlcuing the following attachments
+- Administrator and/or PI enters a complete proposal into Cayuse indlcuing the following attachments

 - Once received, the SPA Contract Team will review the complete proposal and send the contract and affirmation memo to the Office of General Counsel (OGC) within two business days.
 The PI and/or Administrator will be kept apprised of any issues with the proposal.